Employee Benefits and the Law in Minnesota

 What Employee Benefits are Protected by Minnesota law?

-Minnesota laws require that employers providing medical plans for their workers perform certain legal duties.
+Minnesota laws require that employers providing medical plans for their workers perform specific legal duties.
 The employer must inform the employee about their health plans, and the employee is entitled to fair treatment in the review process of their claim.
-There are also laws that allow employees who lose their jobs to continue the health coverage they had with their employer while they look for new work.
+There are also laws that allow employees who lose their jobs to continue the health coverage they had with their employer while they search for new work.

 How can a Eagan, Minnesota Pension and Benefits Attorney Help?